How Long Does Nitrofurantoin Take To Work On A Uti

 Start Feeling Better

 If you do not experience relief after 48 hours, it could indicate that the bacteria causing the infection are resistant to nitrofurantoin, or that there is another underlying issue complicating the infection.
-A healthcare provider can re-evaluate your condition, possibly ordering further tests to identify the specific bacteria and determine the most effective course of treatment.
+Even so, a healthcare provider can re-evaluate your condition, possibly ordering further tests to identify the specific bacteria and determine the most effective course of treatment.
 They may also consider alternative antibiotics or investigate other potential causes of your symptoms.

 Completing the Full Course